idrissa-mgs/scraping/jumia/README.md

 This project is a simple tuto for using scrapy for web scraping.
-As example we use [Jumia Senegal](https://www.jumia.sn and the laptop category) website.
+As example we use [Jumia Senegal] (https://www.jumia.sn) and the laptop category website.

 This project is organized as: